5. Discriminating the Self (Atma) from the not-Self (anAtma):

 - it completely conceals the Self, our true nature.

 In short, ignorance affects the way we grasp (understand) a precept.
 For example, what actually exists may be a rope only.
 We may perceive it to be a snake.
 Or we may not be able to decide whether it is a rope or a snake.
 The third possibility is that we may be totally oblivious to what is being seen.
 These three states of the mind correspond to our waking, dreaming, and deep-sleep states.
 We have a mistaken perception in the waking state.
-Instead of seeing the Reality as Existence-Consciousness, we see various objects – the bodies of our spouses and children, people and houses, vehicles, joys and sorrows etc. We see multiplicity and heterogeneity and not Oneness of Beingness-Knowingness.
+Instead of seeing the Reality as Existence-Consciousness, we see various objects – the bodies of our spouses and children, people and houses, vehicles and roads, joys and sorrows etc. We see multiplicity and heterogeneity and not Oneness of Beingness-Knowingness.

 The principal tool with which we perceive and understand the world around us is our mind.
 It is not pure Consciousness.
-It manifests as a thought-modification and is illuminated by the Supreme Consciousness.
+It manifests as a thought-modification and is illuminated by the Consciousness.
 It projects names and forms onto the indivisible Consciousness.
 The superimposed names and forms is what we refer to as our awake world.

 The dream state is a state of uncertainty.
 We are neither fully awake nor fully asleep in this state.
 The deep sleep state represents a stupor – we are oblivious to everything, including ourselves and the world around us.
 Root ignorance (nescience) is causal for the appearance of all the three states, hiding the Reality from us.